October 21, 2023

 Game pieces and field elements employed at Ruckus will be the same as normal events however, we wish to clarify the following:

 Game pieces used at Ruckus will be "used" and as such will not be in pristine condition.
-While we will do our best to use pieces which will not seriously impact team play, teams should expect some variation in game pieces, primarily that CONES may have markings and CONES may have been repaired using commonly accepted methods.
+While we will do our best to use pieces which will not seriously impact team play, teams should expect some variation in game pieces, primarily that NOTES may have markings or significant surface damage.

-Robots repeatedly damaging game pieces and/or field elements (especially the CHARGE STATIONS) through sloppy or extremely aggressive game play should expect to draw attention of referees, resulting in DISABLE per <G301> part G. Repeat violations will quickly escalate to issuance of YELLOW or RED CARDs per <H201>.
+Robots repeatedly damaging game pieces and/or field elements through sloppy or extremely aggressive game play should expect to draw attention of referees, resulting in DISABLE, TECH FOULs, and/or YELLOW CARD per <G415> Repeat violations will quickly escalate to issuance of YELLOW or RED CARDs per <G212>.
+We wish to especially caution against reckless and/or high speed impacts with the SOURCE and ALLIANCE STATION walls!

-Reasoning: Due to limited availability of game pieces, we will have a limited quantity of spare game pieces on hand; robots causing damage to field elements will be required to correct the situation before being allowed to compete in future MATCHes.
+Reasoning: Due to limited availability of game pieces, we will have a limited quantity of spare game pieces on hand; field element damage has been widespread this year and offseason events will not have significant repair capability for field elements; robots causing damage to field elements will be required to correct the situation before being allowed to compete in future MATCHes.

-The Playoff Match Bracket at Ruckus will follow the same format and structure in the CHARGED UP manual, but with the below change:
+The Playoff Match Bracket at Ruckus will follow the same format and structure in the CRESCENDO manual, but with the below change:

 Reasoning: With Ruckus being a single day off-season competition, time is very limited for both the playoff tournament and the qualification matches that preceed it.
 While this change does remove some time between playoff matches for teams to do repairs, it is our intent to strike a balance between providing that repair time and giving all teams as many qualification matches as is practical.

-CHARGED UP scoring at Ruckus will be as is described in the current (final) version of the CHARGED UP manual.
-While this is not a changed from what is in the manual, because scoring was adjusted late in the season, we want to call this to the attention of our competing teams.
+While this is not a change from what is in the manual, because scoring was adjusted late in the season, we want to call to the attention of our competing teams that we will be using the scoring rules for regional/district events rather than District Championship or FIRST Championship events.

 Real-time scoring will be employed at Ruckus as with traditional FIRST events.
 However, we wish clarify operation of the real time scoring as follows: